It's gluten-free, it's just sweet enough, and this sour cherry almond tart is an easy dessert to make for your next get-together!

 - Preheat oven to 350°F. Line the bottom of a 13" x 4" oblong tart pan with a removable bottom with parchment paper and grease the sides.
 Alternatively, use a 9" round tart pan with a removable bottom, line and grease.

-- Press firmly into the bottom of the pan and up the sides, as evenly as you can.
-Prick all over with a fork.
+- Press firmly into the sides of the pan, then fill the bottom, as evenly as you can.
+Press down with the bottom of a measuring cup or a drinking glass.
+Prick all over at ½ inch intervals with a fork.
 This will allow the steam to escape and prevent the crust from puffing up while it bakes.

-- Transfer to oven and bake for 16 - 18 minutes or until golden.
-Edges will begin to brown slightly.
-Remove.
-Cool.
+- Transfer to oven and bake for 13 - 18 minutes or until golden.
+The edges will begin to brown slightly.
+Remove from the oven and let it cool.

 For the Filling

-- Add the mixture to the cherries and gently fold until combined.
-Fill the baked tart shell.
+- Add the mixture to the sour cherries and gently fold until combined.
+Fill the baked and cooled tart shell.

 - Combine the sliced almonds with the sugar and 1 tablespoon egg white, (not the whole egg white).
-Line a baking sheet with parchment paper and spread mixture out in a single layer.
-Bake, stirring half way through, for about 10 minutes or until almonds are lightly browned.
+Line a baking sheet with parchment paper and the spread mixture out in a single layer.
+Bake, stirring halfway through, for about 10 minutes or until the almonds are lightly browned.
 Let cool, then break into small pieces.
 Arrange around the edge of the tart.
 Serve!

 Notes

-- I used a jar of sour cherries in light syrup.
-This dessert was definitely sweet enough for me.
+- I use a jar of sour cherries in light syrup.
+This dessert is definitely sweet enough for me.
 If you prefer your dessert to be sweeter, you can add one or two tablespoons of sugar to the cherry juice while you heat it.

 - You can easily make your own oat flour by grinding rolled oats in a high-speed blender.
 Remember to measure the oat flour after grinding, not before.